Limookiplimo/DatViz/README.md

 # Adidas Sales
-Cleaning, EDA, wrangling and vizualization of Adidas sales data.
+Cleaning, EDA, wrangling and vizualization of data.

 ## Notebook